derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## Tag Occurrence Printout

-new with this update is a way to generate a txt file that outputs all of the tags that was used to train with in an easy to read way that has both the number of times it appeared in all caption files, as well as the tag itself, it is ordered from most to least.
+new with this update is a way to generate a txt file that outputs all of the tags that was used to train with in an easy to read way that has both the number of times it appeared in all caption files, as well as the tag itself.
+I have now changed it's implementation so that if you wanted to output alphabetically, you can.

 ## LoRA Resize Script